 Limit 2,500 Characters

 1.VT-501 CoC operates an open invitation process to actively solicit new members.
 Monthly board meeting notices are distributed via list serv, website, social media and county-wide e-boards.
 Chittenden County Homeless Alliance (CCHA) website invites “The CCHA welcomes and invites any interested party or community member to join the CCHA and to contact our facilitator xx@xx for more information.”
 CCHA invites potential new members to learn about CoC through community meetings.
 CCHA solicits new Steering Committee members through the email listserv, website, social media and targeted individual outreach.
-VT-501 CoC operates via an affirmative outreach and marketing policy and it's Outreach and Membership Committee identifies potential interested and qualified candidates for positions on the Steering Committee, including officer positions; conducts outreach to the public to increase participation in CCHA activities; works to increase the input and advocacy of community members with lived experience; and plans Community Meetings.
+VT-501 CoC operates via an affirmative outreach and marketing policy and its Outreach and Membership Committee identifies potential interested and qualified candidates for positions on the Steering Committee, including officer positions; conducts outreach to the public to increase participation in CCHA activities; works to increase the input and advocacy of community members with lived experience; and plans Community Meetings.
 To increase accessibility, meetings are remote and in person, plain language is used, along with an acronym key to highlight common acronyms.

 2. VT-501 CCHA webpage and mailings invite “CCHA materials are available in alternative formats for persons with disabilities”.
 CoC Board includes a statewide disabilities organization, providing input on communicating effectively with people living with disabilities.
 CoC Information is accessible via email, telephone, and website.
 CoC offers virtual and in-person access to meetings, translation services, and uses a variety of accessible spaces for community meetings.